What to Know About the Insurance Policy DEC Page

 5. Endorsements, Perils Covered, Exclusions, and Added Coverage Options

 There will be a list of all the applicable endorsements that apply to the policy and coverages.
-These forms describe and explain the perils covered, exclusions (things not covered), coverage options that may be available or have been added to the policy, and additional property protected that is not part of the initial premises.
-Does homeowners insurance cover damage to your home?
+These forms describe and explain the perils covered (covered losses), exclusions (things not covered), coverage options that may be available or have been added to the policy, and additional property protected that is not part of the initial premises.
+For example, does homeowners insurance cover damage to your home?
 What is and is not currently covered under your homeowner’s policy will be described on the DEC page.

 The DEC Page Can Help You Understand Your Insurance Coverage